muratk5n/thirdwave/en/2020/09/space-exploration-goals-colonization.md

 Note the "planetary chauvinism" comment by Isaac Asimov.

-Bezos is infrastructure-minded, talks about building the necessary elements so more people, organizations can explore space, in the same way he was able to build Amazon on elements that were available to him when he started in the 90s.
+Bezos talks about building the necessary elements so more people, organizations can explore space, in the same way he was able to build Amazon on elements that were available to him when he started in the 90s.